yugabyte/yugabyte-db/docs/content/latest/yedis/develop/client-drivers/yedis/python.md

 This tutorial assumes that you have:

 - installed YugabyteDB, created a universe, and are able to interact with it using the Redis shell.
-If not, please follow these steps in the [quick start guide](../../../quick-start/).
+If not, follow the steps in [Quick start](../../../../quick-start/).

 ### Write the HelloWorld Python application